themill/wiz/doc/release/migration_notes.rst

     ...     registry_path="/path/to/registry",
     ... )

-This change prevents the need to sanitize the definition data before exporting.
+This change eliminates the need to sanitize the definition data before exporting.
 Therefore, :meth:`wiz.definition.Definition.sanitized` has been removed.